City Guides

 Unacceptable Materials

-The following items should NOT be placed in your compost bin:
+The following should NOT be put in any non-commercial compost:

 • Diseased plants